Hareesh Tibrewala: Early life and education

 He was born in Mukundgarh, Rajasthan, India.
 He studied at Hindi Vidya Bhavan and earned a bachelor's degree from VJTI, University of Mumbai and a master's degree from the University of Southern California.

 Career

 He studied business strategy planning at AKZO-Nobel, Germany.
 He started his career as a partner with IFCM Counselors, a human asset management company.
 In 1997, he co-founded Homeindia.com.
 Mirum (Social Wavelength), now part of WPP plc, is Hareesh's third venture.

 He was president of the Rotary Club of Mumbai, Sea Pearl, as well as the founder and co-chairperson of the expert committee on information technology at the Indian Merchants Chamber.

+He is a Lead Partner with Social Venture Partners since 2023 and mentor at Standford seed.

 Hareesh addressed national and international conferences on subjects pertaining to branding, entrepreneurship and technology, apart from this Hareesh has also moderated in Mirum's flagship conferences "Future of Digital Marketing".